h8d13/KADEBOOT/README.md

 ### Modifications

 - Hybrid setup detection (common case of Nvidia-Intel) in `hardware.py` > VM Setups additional packages for QEMU/KVM
+- Swap config inside disks to make possible swap on partition
+- Removed all BOOTLOADERS/HSM/LVM/FIDO2/LUKS2 logic >  Replaced by default: Grub > To be able to expand on snapper/timeshift features + Grub config
 - Stripped a lot of code for defaults to be simpler.
 And for display (translations, certain menus, etc).
 - Logging inside dir > Auto-save/Load configs also inside dir.
 Utility `./clean_all` script.
-- Removed all BOOTLOADERS/HSM/LVM/FIDO2/LUKS2 logic >  Replaced by default: Grub > To be able to expand on snapper/timeshift features.
 - Fixed a case where it would pick up on host fstab zram causing boot hangs. `genfstab {flags} -f {self.target} {self.target}` note the `-f` for filter.
 - Change `f'pacstrap -C /etc/pacman.conf -K {self.target} {" ".join(packages)} --needed --noconfirm'` note the `--needed` flag to prevent re-installs.
 - Change `arch-chroot {self.target} mkinitcpio {" ".join(flags)}')` to remove `peek_output=True` causing broken pipe errors.
 Comestic but important.